recloudstream/cloudstream/README.md

 ### Supported languages:

-Even if you can't contribute to the code or documentation, we always contribute to translation and language support.
-It's exceptionally appreciated; you can check our translation from the figure below.
+Even if you can't contribute to the code or documentation, we always look for those who can contribute to translation and language support.
+Your contribution is exceptionally appreciated; you can check our translation from the figure below.

 <a href="https://hosted.weblate.org/engage/cloudstream/">
   <img src="https://hosted.weblate.org/widgets/cloudstream/-/app/multi-auto.svg" alt="Translation status" />